programmfabrik/easydb-documentation/en/webfrontend/administration/datamodel/datamodel.md

 ## Objectstore {#objectstore}

-The Objectstore works as a node, which allows to work on a data model from different instances.
+The Objectstore (data model server) works as a node, which allows to work on a data model from different instances.
 The current data model is stored in a virtual environment and synchronized with other instances before further changes can be made.

 ![](objectstore_en.jpg)